 The article (below) says- ”The “gold Thai python” once lived in dry evergreen forests in Nakhon Ratchasima, Buri Ram, Chaiyaphum, Khon Kaen, Maha Sarakham, Prachin Buri and Sa Kaew.”

-Here is the article “Gold Python“.
-Some are calling this a Burmese Python I believe – unless there is another species that looks very similar.
+Some are calling this a Burmese Python – unless there is another species that looks very similar.

-I’ve never even heard of this snake – apparently they are quite rare.
+I’ve never even heard of this phase of the Burmese python snake – apparently, they are quite rare.

 There are over 200 species of snakes in Thailand – come on a herping trip and see some!